kienzen/MarketData/README.md

 First one was written in PowerShell, but execution time of 3 minutes was found to be too slow.

-The second was written in GO - the benchmark process showed average processing time of 2,8 seconds.
+The second was written in GO - the benchmark process showed average processing time of 2,8 seconds for the same.